-Security Patch Management Strengthens Ransomware Defence
+Security Patch Management Strengthens Ransomware Defense

 Save to Folio

-Inundated with monthly, weekly, and even daily software patches, IT teams need a strategic approach to security patch management—one that lets them put risks into context, prioritise effectively, and manage their overall attack surface risk.
+Inundated with monthly, weekly, and even daily software patches, IT teams need a strategic approach to security patch management—one that lets them put risks into context, prioritize effectively, and manage their overall attack surface risk.

 Enterprises today have a massive amount of software to manage and keep up to date—1,061 applications on average, according to the MuleSoft Research 2023 Connectivity Benchmark Report.
-At that scale, with many software vendors issuing security patches monthly, weekly, and sometimes even daily, IT teams need a strategic way to prioritise what to patch and when.
+At that scale, with many software vendors issuing security patches monthly, weekly, and sometimes even daily, IT teams need a strategic way to prioritize what to patch and when.

 A constant flood of patches